How it Works

 Target Date Funds are designed for investors expecting to retire around the date indicated in each fund’s name.
 The investment risk of each Target Date Fund changes over time as its asset allocation changes.
 Target Date Funds are subject to the volatility of the financial markets, including equity and fixed income investments in the U.S. and abroad, and may be subject to risks associated with investing in high-yield, small-cap, and foreign securities.
 Principal invested is not guaranteed at any time, including at or after their target dates.
 Go to Fidelity NetBenefits for more information about the Target Date Funds available to you.

-Want some help selecting investment options that are right for you?
+Want some help with deciding which investment options that are right for you?
 Contact the Trane Technologies Service Center at 1-866-294-7263.
 Target Date Funds are the default investment option for the 401(k) plan.
 They are “lifetime strategy” funds that offer a streamlined way to invest in a single diversified fund based on your expected retirement year.

 Additional Resources